-- Notation display for the Bass, Drums, Guitar, Piano, Strings, Melody, or Soloist track. - As the notation plays, the notes that are sounding are highlighted in red.
-This helps with sight-reading or following the music. - You can set the notation to scroll either 1 or 2 bars ahead of the music without interfering with your view of the current notation. - Handles Jazz eighth notes and triplet figures correctly. - Automatic options such as auto durations, clean notation, mono display, minimize rests, hard rests, and engraver spacing produce very musical and readable notation. - Double-clicking on the window or pressing the space bar plays the song from the current time location - Beamed notes are automatically given slanted beams. - Groups of 5 notes will automatically display as groups of 3+2 or 2+3, or can be set this way manually.
+- As the notation plays, the notes that are sounding are highlighted in red.
+This helps with sight-reading or following the music. - You can set the notation to scroll either 1 or 2 bars ahead of the music without interfering with your view of the current notation. - Handles Jazz eighth notes and triplet figures correctly. - Automatic options such as auto durations, clean notation, mono display, minimize rests, hard rests, and engraver spacing produce very musical and readable notation. - Double-clicking on the window or pressing the space bar plays the song from the current time location. - Beamed notes are automatically given slanted beams. - Groups of 5 notes will automatically display as groups of 3+2 or 2+3, or can be set this way manually.
 If you would prefer to see them as a group of 5 notes, you can right mouse click on the time line, and set the resolution to 5 for that beat.